benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 http://www.theatlantic.com/magazine/archive/2013/12/theyre-watching-you-at-work/354681/
 Xerox still interviews all candidates in person before deciding to hire them, Morse told me, but, she added, “We’re getting to the point where some of our hiring managers don’t even want to interview anymore”—they just want to hire the people with the highest scores.
-The Las Vegas casino Harrah’s tracks the smiles of the card dealers and waitstaff on the floor (its analytics team has quantified the impact of smiling on customer satisfaction).

 E‑mail, of course, presents an especially rich vein to be mined for insights about our productivity, our treatment of co-workers, our willingness to collaborate or lend a hand, our patterns of written language, and what those patterns reveal about our intelligence, social skills, and behavior.
 As technologies that analyze language become better and cheaper, companies will be able to run programs that automatically trawl through the e-mail traffic of their workforce, looking for phrases or communication patterns that can be statistically associated with various measures of success or failure in particular roles.

-Bloomberg logs every keystroke of every employee along with every time they enter and leave the premises according to [Business Insider Australia][5].

 information might lead to systematic bias against whole classes of people